drupalprojects/hot_widgets/README.txt

-Panopoly Widgets
+hotsauce Widgets
 ================
-Allows the creation and reuse of fielded entities to add common types of content to your Panopoly pages!
+Allows the creation and reuse of fielded entities to add common types of content to your hotsauce pages!

 Key Features
 * Integration with Link module to provide a list of links